-Where children leave school (including in-year transfers) the Designated Safeguarding Lead will ensure their child protection file is transferred to the new school as soon as possible and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
-This will be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt will be obtained.
-Receiving schools and colleges should ensure key staff such as Designated Safeguarding Leads and SENCOs or the named person with oversight for SEN in colleges, are aware as required.
+Where children leave school (including in-year transfers) the Designated Safeguarding Lead Mrs. S. Armstrong will ensure their child protection file is transferred to the new school as soon as possible and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+Receiving schools and colleges should ensure key staff such as Designated Safeguarding Leads and SENDCOs are aware as required.
 Lack of information about their circumstances can impact on the child's safety, welfare and educational outcomes.
-In addition to the child protection file, the Designated Safeguarding Lead will also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
+In addition to the child protection file, the Designated Safeguarding Lead Mrs. S. Armstrong will also consider if it would be appropriate to share any information with the new school in advance of a child leaving.
+For example, information that would allow the new school to continue supporting victims of abuse and have that support in place for when the child arrives.